GridTools/gt4py/.github/pull_request_template.md

 Additionally, if this PR contains code authored by new contributors:

-- [ ] All the authors have provided to us a signed copy of a copyright release form to ETH Zurich / Their employers have signed a custom collaboration agreement with ETH Zurich
+- [ ] All the authors are covered by a valid contributor assignment agreement, signed by the employer if needed, provided to ETH Zurich
 - [ ] The names of all the new contributors have been added to an updated version of the AUTHORS.rst file included in the PR